Creating and Editing a Recordset

 The data is validated and saved.

-If a user enters incorrect data, the recordset will not save, and the editor remains open.
-The incorrect data is highlighted.
-Place your mouse over the highlighted area to see a tip on how to correct your data.
+If a user enters incorrect data, the recordset will not save, and the editor will remain open.
+The wrong data is highlighted.
+Place your mouse over the highlighted area to see a tip on correcting your data.
 You must fix the data before the recordset can be saved.

 Deleting Recordsets

-When you delete a recordset, you are removing the data associated with an existing layout.
-You cannot delete a recordset that is used by any process in the opened project.
-To determine if a recordset is in use, right-click on a recordset and select Process Usage.
+When you delete a recordset, you remove the data associated with an existing layout.
+You cannot delete a recordset used by any process in the opened project.
+To determine if a recordset is in use, right-click on it and select Process Usage.
 For more information, see Viewing Process Usage.

 To delete a recordset: